linode/docs/docs/guides/tools-reference/basics/how-to-write-files-from-shell/index.md

 and the $(date '+%m/%d/%Y') command
 {{< /output >}}

-Selecting and outputting a line based on the text it contains works similarly:
+Selecting and outputting a line based on the text it contains works similarly.

     sed -n '/date/p' example-heredoc.txt